tweag/nickel/core/tests/README.md

 ## Where are the snapshot tests?

 Our current implementation of snapshot tests relies on the Nickel interpreter binary.
-Because of this they were moved to the `nickel-lang-cli` CLI crate when it was split out from the core `nickel-lang-core` crate.
+Because of this they were moved to the `nickel-lang-cli`  CLI crate (located in the `cli` directory from the root of this repository) when it was split out from the core `nickel-lang-core` crate.
 Eventually, it would be nice to reintegrate snapshot tests for error messages into `nickel-lang-core`.